High-5 in the Sky!

-Our winning entry into the Walk DVRC design competition.
-Walk DVRC aims to transform Des Voeux Road Central into a dynamic public realm worthy of a city of Hong Kong’s image and status.
+Our design received first place in the Walk DVRC design competition which aims to transform Des Voeux Road Central into a dynamic public realm worthy of a city of Hong Kong’s image and status.
 Walk DVRC’s mission includes linking this critical artery to the cultural and heritage sites that surround it.
 Our proposal reorganises Des Voeux Road Central around a central Sheung Wan Square and 5 iconic tram-stops, each with an elevated public space on its roof.
 Together they create a cohesive 21st-Century public realm with a global identity defined by traditional Hong Kong streetscapes.

 The complexity of the context is negotiated by reclaiming the generosity of the original streetscape and re-establishing the domain of the pedestrian in one of Hong Kong’s main thoroughfares.
 A new Sheung wan square becomes a focal point at the heart of DVRC, connected with the metro, this linear public space is set-up by re-aligning the tram lines at one key stretch of DVRC.

 The pedestrianisation of DVRC will be the catalyst for a wider public realm improvements across the districts of Central and Sheung Wan, the linear connection of DVRC should be matched with lateral connections of equal quality along Queens road, connecting with the residential districts to the south and waterfront to the north.

 A neon landmark signals the entrance to Des Voeux Road paying homage to the traditional signs of Hong Kong.
 WALK DVRC lets you know you have entered the main pedestrian street in Hong Kong island.
 On the roof a neon garden with a vista down DVRC provides an unforgettable urban spectacle to the visitor.
 The existing skywalks extend and connect to the tramstop allowing pedestrians from the upper levels to reach the tram system directly.